Get

 5. Exercise First

-Before you settle into a training session, you’ll want to get some of the dog’s excess energy burned off.
-Take them for a walk, get them running at the dog park, or do whatever you need to do to help them burn some energy.
+Before you settle into a training session, you’ll want to burn off some of the dog’s excess energy.
+Take them for a walk, get them running at the dog park, or do whatever you need to do to help them burn off energy.

-Don’t go crazy and tire them out to the point where they want a nap instead of training, but just enough so they are in a calmer and more attentive frame of mind.
+Don’t go crazy and tire them out to the point where they want a nap instead of training, but just enough to get them in a calmer and more attentive frame of mind is ideal.

 brown white border collie running